Kaepernick pens letter to Jets asking to be signed to practice squad

 (KRON) — Former San Francisco 49ers quarterback Colin Kaepernick wrote a letter to the New York Jets making his case that the team sign him to its practice squad.

 Since Rodgers went down, the Jets turned to backup Zach Wilson to be the team’s starting quarterback.
-Kaepernick, who reportedly reached out to the Jets through his agent earlier this month, acknowledged Wilson in the letter and said that he is only asking to join the Jets’ practice squad to practice against the Jets’ defense and help them prepare for their next opponent.
+Kaepernick acknowledged Wilson in the letter and said that he is only asking to join the Jets’ practice squad to practice against the Jets’ defense and help them prepare for their next opponent.

 He said the benefits to the team signing him would be that his athleticism would help the defense prepare for mobile quarterbacks on New York’s schedule such as Philadelphia’s Jalen Hurts.
 It would also give the team a contingency plan if Wilson gets injured without putting any pressure on Wilson, Kaepernick said.